rderelle/barcodes-fastlin/README.md

 # barcodes-fastlin

+This repository contains barcode files, and script to build them, to be used with the lineage typing tool [fastlin](https://github.com/rderelle/fastlin).

 ### file 'MTBC_barcodes.tsv'
-This file contains all MTBC SNP barcodes built, tested and used in [TBA](http:www.).
+This file contains all MTBC SNP barcodes built, tested and used in REF.
 It can be used to type MTBC fastq files with fastlin.

 ### build your own barcode file